-You’ll learn from accomplished musicians and experienced music teachers.
-Many of them have studied under Dr. Alberto Jaffé or his wife, Daisy DeLuca Jaffé—the developers of the well-known Jaffé Strings Method and Advanced Piano Relaxation Techniques.
+You’ll learn from accomplished musicians and experienced Pensacola Christian College music faculty.
+Many of them have studied under the late Dr. Alberto Jaffé or his wife, Daisy DeLuca Jaffé—the developers of the well-known Jaffé Strings Method and Advanced Piano Relaxation Techniques.